-With financial technologies becoming more and more advanced, the banking industry has gone in a new and exciting direction after a long time.
+With financial technologies getting more and more advanced, the banking industry has gone in a new and exciting direction after following the same rules for decades.
 Due to its nature, banking is not one of the sectors that you can call revisionist.
-For decades, we haven’t seen much progress in the area.
-Credit cards may have been the last revolution of the industry wouldn’t be so bold.
+For decades, we haven’t seen much progress in the industry.
+Saying that credit cards may have been the last revolution of the industry wouldn’t be so bold.
 And now, we have open banking.
 As we have mentioned, open banking allows customers and businesses to share their financial information with third-party applications securely.
-In an age where data is more valuable than actual money, this was always inevitable.
+In an age in which data is more valuable than actual money, this was only inevitable.

-When you think about all of the account trafficking information, you may understand why open banking heralds a whole new era in the history of banking.
-The ability to share information with third-party APIs gives customers a great deal of freedom.
+When you think about all the account trafficking information, you may understand why open banking opens a whole new era in the history of banking.
+The allowance to share information with third-party APIs gives the customers a great deal of freedom.
 Of course, customer permission is the first rule in open banking.
 Here are some of the groundbreaking things that come with open banking.

 Open banking lets customers and businesses access multiple bank accounts in the same application.
 For example, customers can access all of their other bank accounts in their main banking applications.
-The best use case of this is for small-to-medium businesses that need to use more than two bank accounts for money transfers.
-With open banking, enterprises can make money transactions in the same application.
+The best use case of this is for small to medium businesses which need to use more than two bank accounts for money transfers.
+With open banking, enterprises can make money transactions on the same application.

-If customers let their banks share information with budget keeping apps, they can see how much they’ve earned and how much they’ve spent on each category.
-The same rules apply for businesses on a bigger scale, which leads accounting departments to work even more effectively.
+If customers let their banks share information with budget-keeping apps, they can see how much they earned and how much they spent on each category.
+The same rules apply to businesses on a bigger scale, which leads accounting departments to work even more effectively.

-Sharing bank account history and expense behaviours with third-party applications gives customers better insight into their budgeting.
+Sharing bank account history and expense behaviours with third-party applications lets customers have better insight into their budgeting.
 On top of that, applications can offer the best deals on loans with comparisons.

-Open banking is in the mind of every industry leader today, but it was not an easy process for open banking to be accepted as it is today.
+Open banking is in every industry leader’s mind today, but it was not an easy process for open banking to be accepted as it is today.
 Thanks to the publication of PSD2 (Payment Services Directive 2), Europe has finally opened its gates to open banking’s secure nature.

 The UK was the quickest country to adapt to the open banking model, and with PSD2, European banks followed the trend as fast as possible.
 As of September 2019, there were 143 providers regulated by the UK Financial Conduct Authority who have enrolled in open banking.
-Australia is another country which has adapted to the new system.
-The country announced that all of the leading banks must provide access to consumer, account, and transaction data by February 2020.
-The next step for Australia is making mortgage accounts, overdrafts, personal loans, leases, and asset finance available by July 2021.
-Countries like Canada, South Korea, and Japan are moving fast with open banking adoption as well.
-Of course, with the new regulations, the US, Nigeria, New Zealand, Kenya and more countries are adopting the new-age banking system.
-It is safe to say that open banking is going to be the new normal for the banking industry all around the globe sooner than expected.
+Australia is another country that has adapted to the new system.
+The country announced that all the leading banks must provide access to consumer, account, and transaction data by February 2020.
+Last year, Australia, Canada, South Korea, and many financially stable economies have adopted the new rules of open banking.

 Banks are one of the leading forces of the open banking transformation because they know the first-comers will be the biggest winners of the new system.
 In the last quarter of 2019, banks have seen immense growth thanks to APIs, and today, almost all of them are developing their own APIs to share information securely.
 According to NordicAPIs, banks have seen a 19% growth with API platforms.
-When you add banks’ own APIs and all of the FinTech companies to the picture, you can expect a whole new banking experience as soon as next year.
+When you add banks’ own APIs and all the FinTech companies to the picture, you can expect a whole new banking experience as soon as next year.
 One of the reasons why the term open banking has transformed into open finance is this.

 With more and more customers getting used to the convenience of open banking, the demand on the end-user front is also rising exponentially.
-Even more so during the COVID-19 pandemic, people all around the globe have been searching for new ways to do their transactions in a more convenient, affordable, and of course, remote way.
-Open banking’s unified nature has led more FinTech companies and banks to work better and together, which has been a real convenience for the bank customers, and the underbanked, even.
+Especially during the COVID-19 pandemic, people all around the globe have searched for new ways to do their transactions in a more convenient, affordable, and of course, remote way.
+Open banking’s unified nature has led more FinTech companies and banks to work better and together, which was a real convenience for the bank customers, and the underbanked, even.

-Here at Tmob, we have been building tailor-made solutions for many businesses including banks, FinTech startups, the FMCG industry, airline, and more.
+Here at Tmob, we have been building tailor-made solutions for many businesses including banks, FinTech startups, the FMCG industry, aviation, and more.
 One of our clients in e-banking, Vive Bank UK has built their new-age banking system with our E-Banking Platform.
-To see what our platform offers, you can visit our page or get more information by booking a meeting with an expert by filling out the form on the Contact page.
+To see what our platform offers book a meeting with an expert by filling out the contact us form.